Carokitty17/Code-Skools/mac.md

 # Development Environment Setup (Macs)

 A development environment refers to the set of processes and tools used to write computer software.
-This can encompass everything from the physical computer you’re working on to any software you have installed and configured to support development such as your code editor, Ruby, Rails, etc.
+This can encompass everything from the physical computer you’re working on to any software you have installed and configured to support development such as your code editor, node, javascript etc.

 These instructions will guide you through configuring a web development environment on your machine as well as set up all the required accounts that you will need later in the course.